-"No." Ri cleared the air by explaining in a bardic fashion.
-"What I was getting at is, you are beautiful, Lieutenant Tessa.
-Your green irises, although dark in tone, shines like emeralds."
+"No." Ri cleared the air by explaining in a bardic fashion, "What I was getting at is, you are beautiful Lieutenant Tessa.
+Your green irises, although dark in tone, they shine like emeralds."

-Tessa could only stand, gazing into Ri's orbs like an idiot, unable to find her tongue for speech.
-She have been with many men and women.
-Conquered many conquests, but not one made her feel what the petite strawberry blonde did, and with just mere words.
+Tessa could only gawk into Ri's orbs like an idiot, unable to find her tongue for speech.
+She had been with many men and women.
+Conquered many conquests, but not one of them coaxed her to feel what the trim, strawberry blonde did, and with just mere words.

 As Ri turned to exit, Tessa finally realized the moment was fleeing.
 "Talking to someone like that, I would think you were flirting."

-The Conqueror stood on the dais in her large Corinthian Throne room as her General of the Fifth army, decked in his polished brown armor with the insignia of his rank emblazon on the right side of his chest, walked through the entryway.
-When he got closer to her, he saluted.
+The Conqueror stood on the dais in her large Corinthian Throne Room as her General of the Fifth Army, decked in his polished brown armor with the insignia of his rank emblazon on the right side of his chest, walked through the entryway.
+Once he got closer to her, he saluted.

 "General Darnelle, I wasn't expecting you.
-Did you abscond your drills on the training field to come here, so that your wife would be stuck with both your army and her's?" the Conqueror jokingly questioned.
+Did you abscond your drills on the training field to come here; leaving your wife stuck with both your army and hers?"
+The Conqueror jokingly asked.

-"I couldn't resist wanting to hear the drivel Brutus' envoys have to say."
+"I couldn't resist wanting to hear the babble Brutus' envoys have to say."
 Darnelle grinned.
 "Glaphyra will understand."

 "You are six years younger than me, General.
-I doubt that moderates you being a part of the younger folks, and you are also correct.
-I do not require your protection, I have Corinthian Guardsmen for that." the Conqueror retorted.
+I doubt that moderates you being a part of the younger folks.
+Also, you are correct; I do not require your protection.
+I have Corinthian Guardsmen for that."
+The Conqueror retorted.

-Darnelle exaggeratedly looked around the gothic chamber, besides themselves it was empty of any other person.
-His gaze returned back on the Conqueror, conveying what was obvious.
+Darnelle exaggeratedly looked around the gothic chamber.
+Besides themselves, it was empty of any other person.
+His sight returned to the Conqueror, conveying what was obvious.

-She rolled her blue eyes and sat down on her regal silver throne chair.
+She rolled her blue eyes and sat on her regal, silver throne.
 "I wanted to have this colloquium alone."

 "I have taken the liberty of welcoming them into the castle.
 They're outside the corridors.
-I can bring them in, and then take my leave, if that's what you command, my Lord."
+I can bring them in and take my leave, if that's what you command, my Lord."
 Darnelle insisted.

 "You're already here now.
 Show them in, General."